junged856/Wordhunt_Algo_Visualizer/README.md

 Visualization of a graphing algorithm that searches for words in a nxn grid of randomized letters

-Used a Trie data structure to efficiently check for words in the Scrabble dictionary.
-Modified a DFS algorithm to search for words within a graph data structure.
+Modified a DFS algorithm to efficiently search for words within a graph of letters.

+Used a Trie to efficiently check for word validity.

 Built with Python, OpenCV Image Processing tools